SideSlide - Tour

 • Shift+F10 (Menu key) to show workspace/container right-click menu or the shortcut menu, when there are shortcuts selected.

-• Use the arrow keys to select a shortcut, then [Enter] to start, [Ctrl+Enter] to run as administrator and [Del] to delete.
+• Use the arrow keys to select a shortcut, [Enter] to start, [Ctrl+Enter] to run as administrator, [Shift+Enter] to start selected (overriding Tag Start) or [Del] to delete.

-• Use the [Shift] key + Up/Down/Left/Right to select shortcuts (Esc to deselect) and [Ctrl] + Up/Down/Left/Right to adjust their position:
+• Use [Shift] + Up/Down/Left/Right to select shortcuts (press Esc to deselect) and [Ctrl] + Up/Down/Left/Right to adjust their position.

 Use the arrow keys to select and move shortcuts (Shift/Ctrl)

-• Use [Ctrl+Z] and [Ctrl+Y] to Undo/Redo containers and shortcuts position.
+• Use [Ctrl+Z] and [Ctrl+Y] to Undo/Redo containers and shortcuts size and position.

-• Use the [Spacebar] key (forward) or [Shift+Spacebar] (backward) to flip through containers in the workspace (focus, unfold and expand).
+• Use the [Spacebar] key to flip forward through containers in the workspace, or [Shift+Spacebar] to flip backward (focus, unfold, and expand).

-• Select if you want to flip through all containers, RSS news feeds, notes and reminders or individually selected containers.
-See under [Settings → Keyboard Navigation → Spacebar Flip].
-Designate individual containers to be included in the Spacebar Flip function by right-clicking the container title → Arrange → Spacebar Flip.
-This option can be switched on or off for multiple selected containers (select container with Ctrl+Left click).
+- You can choose to flip through all containers, RSS news feeds, notes, reminders, or individually selected containers.
+To customize, go to [Settings → Keyboard Navigation → Spacebar Flip].
+To include specific containers in the Spacebar Flip function, right-click the container title → Arrange → Spacebar Flip.
+This feature can be toggled on or off for multiple selected containers by holding Ctrl and left-clicking the containers.

 Keyboard Launcher